 When my feet hurt from standing all day, my go-to is this roll on which contains menthol for the hot and cold relief.

-I take the capsule form if I’m feeling anxious and want something right away.
+I take the capsule form if I’m feeling anxious and want something for full body relief.
 I like to use the oil in smoothies and in my coffee to help me feel less jittery.
 Oil may be a better option if you have impaired digestion or want quicker relief than a pill.

 If you’re taking the oil by itself, be sure to shake the bottle and then let it sit under your tongue for a minute before swallowing.
 The sublingual capillaries help absorb the CBD.